 We will sometimes collect “sensitive information” from you.
 Sensitive information is defined in the Privacy Act to include, information and/or opinions about sexual preference, political affiliations, religious beliefs and health information.
 We will only collect sensitive information with your consent or as required by law.

 We will generally collect personal information through direct contact with you.
-This may be in person, by telephone, email, fax or post.
+This may be in person, by telephone, email or post.

-We may also collect information from publicly available sources, other professional advisors or authorities in connection with your matter.
+We may also collect information from publicly available sources, other professional advisors or government and statutory authorities in connection with your matter.

 You have no obligation to provide us with your personal information.
 However, where certain information is not provided we may be unable to provide services to you.